dabit3/expo-amplify-full-stack-cloud-workshop/README.md

 - [Multiple Serverless Environments](https://github.com/dabit3/aws-amplify-workshop-react-native#multiple-serverless-environments)
 - [Removing / Deleting Services](https://github.com/dabit3/aws-amplify-workshop-react-native#removing-services)

+### Debugging

+Due to subtle differences between the JavaScript execution environments on the iOS Simulator on Mac and in your remote debugger, it is recommended that you enable "remote debugging" during development if you are developing using the iOS simulator on your Macbook.

 ## Getting Started - Creating the Expo app

 To get started we first need to create a new Expo project using the [Expo CLI](https://docs.expo.io/), & change into the new directory.